This is Harry Langenbacher's

 to me on the condition of the summit register.
 I will

 keep track of them.
-I like "all OK" reports, too!
+I need "all OK" reports, too!

 Before you climb a Sierra Peak